Sign in

 Open Arc Welding:

-Submerged Arc Welding is accomplished through the use of a solid or cored wire and added flux.
-The arc melts both the wire and the flux and forms a weld bead and an easily removable slag covering.
-Dilution factors are typically 30/40%.
-Fusion Bond Welding is also a submerged arc process but with the addition of alloy powder.
-The addition of powder greatly reduces the dilution to about 10%.
-By over alloying with alloy powder the 10% dilution factor can be overcome.
-Thus it is possible to deposit a chemical composition of 30% Chromium and over 4.0% Carbon within the first layer.
-This composition is quite acceptable from a wear standpoint.
+Submerged Arc welding utilizes either solid or cored wire along with added flux.
+The arc melts both the wire and the flux, producing a weld bead with an easily removable slag.
+Dilution factors generally range from 30-40%.
+Fusion Bond Welding, a variation of submerged arc, includes alloy powder, reducing dilution to about 10%.
+By over-allocating alloy powder, this dilution can be minimized.
+As a result, it is feasible to deposit a composition of 30% Chromium and upwards of 4.0% Carbon in the first layer, which is very acceptable for wear purposes.

-Additional features included in the Fusion Bond Welding process are; smooth deposits with extremely shallow peaks and valleys, process control, deposit consistency .
-The major limitation is the inventorying of three welding consumables; wire, flux and alloy powder.
-However, it is the flexibility of arc welding process and deposit chemistry control that far outweigh this shortcoming.
+Enhanced features associated with Fusion Bond Welding include smooth deposits with shallow peaks and valleys, improved process control, and consistent deposits.
+The main drawback lies in managing multiple welding consumables: wire, flux, and alloy powder.
+However, the flexibility of the arc welding process and control over deposit chemistry compensate for this shortcoming.

 Condition